nickmmark/na-pathway/README.md

 - when was ddAVP given --> show the expected half life of the drug

 ### Limitations
-Although the original reports of osmotic demyelination syndrome suggested that rapid correction of sodium (>12 mEq/L/day) Even patients with relatively slow correction of hyponatremia can develop CPM/ODS. https://evidence.nejm.org/doi/full/10.1056/EVIDoa2300107 https://evidence.nejm.org/doi/full/10.1056/EVIDoa2200215
+Although the original reports of osmotic demyelination syndrome suggested that rapid correction of sodium (>12 mEq/L/day) more recent studies suggest that ODS can occur with slower rates of correction.
+Even patients with relatively slow correction of hyponatremia can develop CPM/ODS. https://evidence.nejm.org/doi/full/10.1056/EVIDoa2300107 https://evidence.nejm.org/doi/full/10.1056/EVIDoa2200215